 After the devastating 2018 Fire Season,

-let's work together to be better prepared for 2019.
+let's work together to be better prepared in the future.

 Click here to view the City of Redding recommended details